tarasulo/kafka-service/readme.md

    After that, you will be free in using other scripts

    Be attention!
-Check your mySql database properties in "hibernate.cfg.xml" file
+Check your mySql database properties in "configJdbc.properties" file

 #Enjoy!